Alvin Curran

 Maritime Rites Wasserkorso (1987), for live shiphorns on shore.
 First performance Berlin.
 Listen to an excerpt

 Little Pearls (1987), for piano solo.
-First performance Ivar Mikhashoff, Buffalo.
+First performance Yvar Mikhashoff, Buffalo.
+Score sample page

-Era Ora (1986), for piano duo.
+Era Ora (1986), for two pianos.
+Duration 29'.
 First performance Ursula Oppens and Anthony Davis, New York.
 See discography.

 For Four Or More/Four or Five (1986), for electrically enhanced string quartet and computer-controlled synthesizer (early version of VSTO).
 First performance Kronos Quartet, Darmstadt.